-Whatever the form of your relationship be it marriage, living together, monogamous or polyamorous and whether it’s ‘straight’, ‘gay’ or ‘other’, any relationship can struggle to thrive and feel positive & healthy.
+Whatever the form of the ‘couple’ be it marriage, living together, monogamous or polyamorous and whether it’s ‘straight’, ‘gay’ or ‘other’, any couples relationship can struggle to thrive and feel positive & healthy.

 Couples Counselling seeks to untangle the cause of the problem and find the roots to both sides concerns, issues or dissatisfactions with the relationship and their position in it.